Sapsap11/Bitburner-scripts/README.md

 hackServers.script runs the genhack.script on all the servers in serverList.txt

+The genhack.script can be stopped by running the terminate.script

 towerSetup.script runs watchTower.script on all the servers you own requires watchTower, hacker, grower, and weaker